-In the center of Hokkaido, the town of Asahikawa is slowing becoming a haven for great tourism spots.
+In the center of Hokkaido, the town of Asahikawa is gradually becoming a haven for great tourism spots.
 With great local attractions and rail service from Sapporo and other major centers on the island, Asahikawa is a town not to be overlooked for your Hokkaido stay.
 In this article we’ll overview Asahikawa as well as give you some tips on where to visit.

 Discovering Asahikawa Japan